Worth a visit - Michelin restaurants in Oslo

 Photo: VisitOSLO/Anders Husa - andershusa.com

-That means that Oslo has six Michelin-starred restaurants, in addition to five other restaurants honored as Bib Gourmand and Green Star restaurants.
+Four new eateries received their first star, and three of them are located in Oslo.
+This means that Oslo now has six Michelin-starred restaurants, in addition to five others that have received awards such as Bib Gourmand and Green Star.

 If you are a foodie, Oslo has just become even more exciting!
 But hurry up - these restaurants will be booked up soon and it will be hard to get a table.